Get started with GitLab Duo

 Step 3: Try other GitLab Duo features

-GitLab Duo is available in all stages of your workflow.
-From troubleshooting CI/CD pipelines to writing test cases and resolving security threats, GitLab Duo can help you in a variety of ways.
+GitLab Duo is available throughout your workflow.
+From planning sprints to troubleshooting CI/CD pipelines, from writing test cases to resolving security threats, GitLab Duo can help you in a variety of ways.

-The features you have access to differ depending on your subscription tier, add-on, and offering.
+The features you have access to might differ, depending on your subscription.

 For more information, see: